Museums, Parks, and Historical Places

 Starkenburg/Rhineland, MO 65069

 Placed on the National Register of Historic Sites in September of 1982, the Shrine of Our Lady of Sorrows attracts visitors of all denominations year round as well as for special pilgrimages.
 Its history dates to 1847 when the first German settlers arrived on the north side of the Missouri River.
 They named their new town Rhineland because it reminded them of their homeland on the Rhine River.
-St. Martin’s Church Museum, Valentine Hall, several grottos, and outdoor Stations of the Cross are also located on the forty-acre property.
+St. Martin’s Church Museum, Valentine Hall, several grottoes, and outdoor Stations of the Cross are also located on the forty-acre property.

 1110 Stone Hill Highway

 Stone Hill Winery, established in 1847, is the oldest winery in Missouri and is listed on the National Register of Historic Places.
 Prior to Prohibition, it was the second-largest winery in the United States.
-Today Stone Hill Winery attracts visitors for wine tastings and tours of the largest series of vaulted cellars in North America and wine tastings.
+Today Stone Hill Winery attracts visitors for wine tastings and tours of the largest series of arched cellars in North America.
 Group tours for 20 or more are available by advanced reservation.

 232 Wharf Street